vanyle/ASG/docs/reference.md

 _Last updated: {{ os.date() }}_
 ```

-You have also access to several variables by default like the page variable:
+You have also access to several variables by default like the file variable:

 ```md
 # Some page